As a Woman, Why Study at Gordon-Conwell?

 Gordon-Conwell has a rich and unique history beginning with its founders, Rev. A. J. and Maria Gordon, who together started the coeducational Boston Missionary Training School in 1889.
 Since the origin of our school, women have always been included in the evangelical training of pastors and missionaries.

 Today our faculty and staff are committed to supporting and equipping women in their callings, whether that is full-time ministry, the workplace or the academy.
 In recognition of our intriguing history, one of A. J. Gordon’s articles written in 1894 was recently republished in Gordon-Conwell’s Africanus Journal, titled “The Ministry of Women.”
 It was a revolutionary article in support of women for its time and is still a relevant message for today.
-In 2018, President Dennis Hollinger reaffirmed Gordon-Conwell’s longstanding commitment to women in ministry.
+In 2018, former President Dennis Hollinger reaffirmed Gordon-Conwell’s longstanding commitment to women in ministry.

 In alignment with the Gordons’ vision, we as a school are dedicated to providing a safe environment for women to pursue theological education as they explore controversial issues surrounding gender, ministry, and the church.

-Engage and take courses with our female faculty in all departments — Biblical Studies, Christian Thought and Practical Theology—as they provide a uniquely feminine perspective, sharing their personal experiences from the academic and ministerial worlds.
+Engage and take courses with our women faculty in all departments — Biblical Studies, Christian Thought and Practical Theology—as they provide a uniquely feminine perspective, sharing their personal experiences from the academic and ministerial worlds.

 Gordon-Conwell offers specific courses on women such as: